 San Diego International Airport Guide (SAN)

-Airport ambassadors staff Travelers Aid desks and provide roving assistance throughout the terminals, as well as at two staffed information booths in Terminals 1 and 2 (tel: (619) 400 2261/2263 or 231 5230/688 9856 respectively).
+Airport ambassadors staff Travelers Aid desks and two information booths in the Terminal 1 and 2 baggage claim areas (tel: (619) 400 2261/2263 or 231 5230/688 9856 respectively).

-San Diego International Airport is served by Interstate 5 with connections to SR163, Interstate 8 and Interstate 15.
-From Interstate 5 northbound, take the San Diego ‘Airport/Hawthorn Street’ exit; follow signs onto westbound Hawthorn Street, continue to North Harbor Drive and turn right for the airport.
-From Interstate 5 southbound, take the ‘San Diego Airport/Sassafras Street’ exit onto Kettner Boulevard and turn right at the traffic lights at Sassafras Street, then left at the next lights onto Pacific Highway.
-Then, turn right at Laurel Street and right again at the next lights (North Harbor Drive) for the airport.
+From Los Angeles, follow Interstate 5 southbound, take the ‘San Diego Airport/Sassafras Street’ exit onto Kettner Boulevard and turn right at the traffic lights at Sassafras Street, then left at the next lights onto Pacific Highway.
+Once here, turn right at Laurel Street and right again at the next lights (North Harbor Drive) for the airport.

 There are more than 30 bars, fast-food outlets, coffee shops, snack bars and restaurants at San Diego International Airport.
 The majority are located in Terminals 1 and 2, while there is one snack bar/restaurant in the Commuter Terminal.

 A lost and found office (tel: (619) 400 2140) is located in the baggage claim area of Terminal 2.
 Use of a luggage trolley costs US$4.

-San Diego International Airport does not have a business centre.
+San Diego International Airport does not have a dedicated business centre.
 Several airlines provide club lounges for members and business-class passengers.
-The nearby Sheraton San Diego Hotel and Marina (tel: (619) 291 2900; www.starwoodhotels.com) has a business centre, a wide range of meeting rooms, a ballroom and an exhibition hall, accommodating up to 2,000 delegates.
+The nearby Sheraton San Diego Hotel and Marina (tel: (619) 291 2900; www.starwoodhotels.com) has a business centre, a wide range of meeting rooms, a ballroom and an exhibition hall accommodating up to 2,000 delegates.

-Passengers requiring wheelchairs and special assistance should inform their airline prior to travel.
-Assistance is available from volunteer airport ambassadors throughout San Diego International Airport, and by calling from any courtesy or TDD phone.
+Passengers requiring wheelchairs and special assistance should inform their airline prior to travel, but on-site assistance is available from volunteer airport ambassadors throughout San Diego International Airport, and by calling from any courtesy or TDD phone.

 Car hire companies serving San Diego International Airport include: Advantage, Alamo, Ace, A1 Rent a Car, Avis, Budget, Dollar, Enterprise, Fox, Hertz, Midway, National, Pacific, Payless, Thrifty and Travcar, which all have nearby off-airport facilities served by shuttles.
 Travellers can use the courtesy phones provided to request shuttle transport to the car rental company of their choice.